-ENGM - 404 Women's Writing - II
+ENGM - 404 : Women Writers

-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Identify the female voice and its representation in different genres. - 2.
 Infer the prevalent gender equations and politics of gender in various literary works. - 3.
-Compare and contrast among Indian, British and American women writers critically.
+Compare and contrast Indian, British and American women writers critically.

-Alice Munro : Lives of Girls and Women
+Alice Munro Lives Of Girls and Women

-Alice Walker: : In Search of Our Mothers' Garden.
+Alice Walker: In Search of Our Mothers' Gardens

-Dorris Lessing: : The Fifth Child
+Dorris Lessing: The Fifth Child

-Rama Mehta: : Inside the Haveli
+Rama Mehta: Inside the Haveli

-LaxmiKanan: : The Glass Bead Curtain \Meenakandsamy: : Another Paradise Lost
+Lakshmi Kannan: The Glass Bead Curtain

+Meena Kandsamy: Another Paradise Lost